Revacept (PR-15, GPVI-Fc)

 Platelet adhesion to arterial vascular lesions and plaques plays a key role in the complications of atherosclerosis leading to acute coronary syndromes and myocardial infarctions as well as ischemic cerebral stroke.

 Revacept is a human Fc fusion protein, which prevents the local activation of platelets at sites of vascular injury, acting like a “vascular coating”.
 Efficacy studies showed that revacept resulted in significantly reduced thrombus formation at these sites.
 However, systemic hemostasis is not affected.

 In a first in man study, all doses were well tolerated, no drug-related adverse events occurred, bleeding time was not prolonged.
 No bleeding complications nor platelet depletion (thrombopenia) were observed.

 A current phase II study in patients with symptomatic carotid artery stenosis, TIA or stroke (NCT01645306) investigates micro-embolic signals in brain arteries (determined by ultrasound), clinical results, MRI tomography, and blood parameters (e. g. platelet aggregation).
-The majority of anticipated patient recruitment has already been achieved – so far, no relevant adverse effects have been observed.
+The anticipated patient recruitment has almost been achieved – so far, no relevant adverse effects have been observed.
 Due to the blinded study design, the analysis of efficacy will be done at the end of the trial.